EvanEdwards/kchrome/README.md

 # kchrome

 A simple bash script, with google-chrome and xdotool dependencies.
-It alters Chrome App desktop files to use itself so that proper App icons appear on the KDE Desktop environment, especially KDE Plasma 5 where the Chrome icons do not display correctly.
+It alters Chrome App desktop files to use itself so that proper App icons appear on the KDE Desktop environment, especially KDE Plasma 5 where the Chrome icons do not display correctly on the Task Manager once launched.

 ## The problem